16 Top-Rated Tourist Attractions in Edmonton

 Where to Stay in Edmonton for Sightseeing

-We recommend these great hotels in the vibrant downtown area and West Edmonton near the famous mall:
+We recommend these great hotels in the vibrant downtown area of the city, along with a selection located in West Edmonton near the famous mall.

 - Luxury Hotels: The Fairmont Hotel Macdonald leads the way in luxury accommodations in Edmonton and boasts a beautiful riverside location in a landmark building dating from 1915, along with elegant décor, a heated indoor pool, and a well-equipped fitness center.
 Also popular in the luxury hotel category is the Union Bank Inn, located in the downtown core in an old bank and boasting chic rooms with vintage décor and fireplaces, a great breakfast, and an exercise room.
 Although on the somewhat gaudy (but fun) side of the luxury scale, the Fantasyland Hotel, West Edmonton Mall is a great choice for those wanting to be close to the world's largest shopping center, and comes with quirky rooms, plus a restaurant, and free parking.